smykserhi/Tic_Tac-Toe/README.md

 Requirements:

-* Welcome page: with the Logo and the 'start' button which will disappears when the user click it.
+* Welcome page: with the Logo and the 'start' button which will disappears when the user clicks it.
 <img src="./src/images/finalLook/welcome.png">

-* After clicking the 'start' button aks the players their name.
+* After clicking the 'start' button the program have to aks the players their names.
 The program has to validate the inputs in case they are empties

 <img src="./src/images/finalLook/inputs.png">

 * After the inputs the program displays the board game with the players names and 2 button.
 'Reset' and 'New Game':

-Reset button cleans the board and remains the players names New Game button start a new game with new players
+'Reset button' cleans the board and remains the players names.
+'New Game button' starts a new game with new players

 <img src="./src/images/finalLook/beginning.png">